MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab02_Canvas_App_2.md

 High-level lab steps
 ======================

-You will follow the below schema to design the canvas app:
+You will follow the below outline to design the canvas app:

 -   Create the app using the phone form factor
 -   Connect to Common Data Service as a data source